Effect-TS/effect/packages/schema/README.md

 const schema2 = S.Array(S.NumberFromString)

 // Schema<readonly number[], string>
-const ComposedSchema = S.Compose(schema1, schema2)
+const ComposedSchema = S.compose(schema1, schema2)
 ```

 In this example, we have two schemas, `schema1` and `schema2`.
 The first schema, `schema1`, takes a string and splits it into an array using a comma as the delimiter.
 The second schema, `schema2`, transforms an array of strings into an array of numbers.

-Now, by using the `Compose` combinator, we can create a new schema, `ComposedSchema`, that combines the functionality of both `schema1` and `schema2`.
+Now, by using the `compose` combinator, we can create a new schema, `ComposedSchema`, that combines the functionality of both `schema1` and `schema2`.
 This allows us to parse a string and directly obtain an array of numbers as a result.

 ### Non-strict Option